 It would be nice if the bootstrapping script could support macOS out of the box however, with a conditional check for Darwin.

-#2 Updated by Marko Lindqvist about 3 years ago
+#2 Updated by Marko Lindqvist over 3 years ago

 - File 0016-Try-glibtoolize-if-libtoolize-is-not-found.patch 0016-Try-glibtoolize-if-libtoolize-is-not-found.patch added